Quick Start

 ClassHook helps you find and effectively use educational videos from popular television shows and movies in your lessons.
 Our videos covers a wide range of subjects and are organized by topic, aligned to standards, and accompanied by discussion questions and tools.
 Below is an example workflow.
 ClassHook is designed to be flexible, so you can use as many or as few of our features as you’d like.

-ClassHook’s videos are short (between 1 – 5 minutes) and targeted so they can be used effectively in a discussion or another activity.
-On the Discuss tab, you’ll find sample discussion questions specific to the clip.
-You can use the ones provided or create your own.
 You can also create Pause Prompts, which are questions that will appear at specific timestamps while watching the video.
 For more information on creating pause prompts, see How to Embed Questions on ClassHook.

-3. Discuss with your class
+Step 3: Discuss with your class

 Now that you have a clip and discussion questions, you’re ready to show the clip to your students.
 For this, you have several options: